Sofwanesabeg/roi-road-calculator/README.md

 - Dynamic result styling (green for positive, red for low/negative)
 - Currency support for AED 🇦🇪 and USD 🇺🇸
 - Net Profit and ROAS included
-- Interactive performance chart for up to 5 campaigns
 - Clean dark-themed UI with responsive design

 ## 🖥️ Demo